 Every Australian business is legally required to provide a workplace that is free of risks and hazards.
 But how is this even possible if your organisation is a factory, hospital, or industrial mining site?
 Can you create a job site without any hazards?

-In this blog we’re explaining the risk management approach to OHS, how to apply it to enterprise compliance, and what risk management actually looks in practice.
+In this blog, we’ll explain the risk management approach to OHS, how to apply it to enterprise compliance, and what risk management actually looks like in practice.
 Risk management is the way that Australian businesses can operate safely and remain in compliance with the law.

 What is risk management?

-1. Strategic Risk — risk linked to the strategic decisions of the organisation’s business leaders, such as acquiring a competitor’s processing plant which could weaken the company’s cashflow and liquidity.
+- Strategic Risk — risk linked to the strategic decisions made by the business, such as acquiring a competitor’s processing plant which could weaken the company’s cashflow and liquidity.

-In this article, we’re discussing OHS risk and compliance, but larger organisations will usually create a risk management plan for each area of concern.
+In this article, we’ll discuss OHS risk and compliance, but larger organisations will usually create a risk management plan for each area of concern.

 OHS Risk management in practice

-In practice, OHS risk management has 4 key steps which perpetually operate in a circle as follows:
+In practice, OHS risk management has 4 key steps which perpetually operate in a cycle as follows:

 1. Identifying risk and hazards

-The first area of risk management is to identify individual hazards by physically inspecting your office, factory, or remote mining site — documenting each hazard and area of concern.
+The first stage of the risk management process is to identify individual hazards by physically inspecting your office, factory, or remote mining site — documenting each hazard and area of concern.
 Hazards can range from an open tin of flammable paint sitting on a workbench, to a young worker being allowed to weld without sufficient training, to the interior of a grain silo.

 2. Assessing business risk

-Once you have a list of hazards your next job is to assess the level of risk — to your business and to your workers.
+Once you have a list of hazards, the next stage is to assess the level of risk — to your business and to your workers.
 This is called a risk assessment and we’ve included below a quick example of how a single hazard might be assessed.

-• What is the nature of the hazard? — physical injury to key nurses while moving patients.
+- What is the nature of the hazard? — physical injury to nursing staff while moving patients.
 Nurses are highly trained and critical to business operations.

-• What could be the severity of the hazard? — nurses may require immediate hospitalisation, then lengthy rehabilitation before returning to work.
-Their back could be permanently injured.
+- What could be the severity of the hazard? — a severe injury could require immediate hospitalisation, then lengthy rehabilitation before returning to work.
+The nurse’s back could be permanently injured.

-• How likely is it to happen? — individual nurses move patients 3-5 times per day.
-There are not enough lifting aids in peak times so nurses sometimes move patients by hand.
-The likelihood is very high.
+- How likely is it to happen? — each patient may require movement 3-5 times per day.
+If there are not enough lifting aids in peak times, patients may need to be moved by hand.
+The likelihood of injury is potentially very high.

 As individual hazards are assessed they are normally given a risk score which allows you to create a priority list for action and control.